 - Saffron Walden’s nearest railway station is Audley End, a couple of miles out of town (there are hourly buses and generally taxis waiting).

-- From the Old Cross Keys, carry on up the High Street and turn right into Abbey Lane.
+- From the Cross Keys, carry on up the High Street and turn right into Abbey Lane.
 Keep straight through wrought iron gates into Audley End Park.
 Go on, in this direction, and out through more gates onto a road.
 Turn right (following the map below) to reach the gates of Audley End, a Jacobean mansion, with lovely gardens.
 Download this voucher and present a valid train ticket to get 2-for-1 entry.

 2. To Thaxted by bus

 Gustav Holst composed the Planets in the little town of Thaxted, with its cobbled lanes and colourful houses.
 He lived just a few doors from the medieval guildhall, downhill from the airy John the Baptist church.

 - The green and white bus 6 leaves at half past each hour, Monday to Saturday, from Saffron Walden’s High Street (same side as the chippy) for the 20-minute ride to Thaxted.

 - If you’re planning other trips as well (like the 59 to Haverhill, which is also an interesting route), you might want to buy a £10 Essex Saver ticket for the day.
 Otherwise, a return to Thaxted is cheaper.

 - Don’t miss the local Morris men if they happen to be dancing or the summer music festival if you’re around in June and July.

-- There are buses back from outside the Guildhall at 24 minutes past each hour until 8.24pm.
+- There are buses back from outside Thaxted’s Guildhall until 9.24pm (not Sundays).